gtfintechlab/ACLReady/README.md

 This repository:

-- is **an easy-to-use GPT 3.5 or Llama powered web interface** which helps fill in the ACL checklist.
+- is **an easy-to-use GPT 3.5 or Llama powered web interface** which can help fill in the ACL checklist.
 If you want to save time and reduce effort, check out this tool to complement and aid your research journey.
 - is **highly flexible** and offers various adaptations and possibilities such as prompt customization, thereby, enabling developers to continue developing this tool for other conferences.

+An overview of ACLReady is presented in this [YouTube video](https://youtu.be/_V0OV2E90FY?si=2v2rlx5T2dQzWK8L).

 ## Installation